 Considering Ibogaine for Heroin and Opiate Addiction

 Ibogaine treatment is not for everyone.
 Strict medical testing and guidelines must be followed in order to limit the possible negative outcomes from Ibogaine.
-Even with these protocols, Ibogaine still can be dangerous.
+Even with these protocols, Ibogaine can still be dangerous.

 Ibogaine should never be taken without a trained and skilled medical team.
 Even with these medical precautions, the risk of Ibogaine treatment cannot be completely eliminated.